PandapowrTR/Burobot/SECURITY.md

 If the repository maintainers accept your vulnerability report, they will work with you to coordinate a public disclosure of the vulnerability.
 This may involve publishing a security advisory, patching the vulnerability, and releasing a new version of the software.

 repository maintainers can decline your vulnerability report.
+If this happends They will explain to you reasion.

-Additional information
+- Additional information

 Please note that the following types of vulnerabilities are not eligible for reporting through the GitHub security advisory feature: